PCs for People

 Below are some examples of documentation for proof of income:

 - The prior year’s state, federal, or tribal tax return (W2 forms or pay stubs are not acceptable)

 - Federal or tribal notice letter of participation in General Assistance

-Equipment purchased through PCs for People in Grand Rapids is warrantied for 60-days from date of original purchase.
+Equipment purchased through PCs for People in Grand Rapids is warrantied for a limited timeframe from date of original purchase.
 Faulty equipment will be replaced not repaired.
 Issues caused by the user such as physical damage, viruses, malware, installation of password protections and lost passwords are not covered under the warranty.
 PCs for People does not provide cash refunds.

 Donating a Computer

 We accept donations of used computers at our Grand Rapids office during store hours.

 We accept donations of the following equipment: